Master of Geospatial Science ProgramsConsider a featured online data science program that is currently taking applications.

 The Masters in GIS program is a highly innovative degree option that includes elements related to Geography, geographical technologies, and cross-disciplinary learning into different cultures and languages.
-The primary focus of this degree program can include a look into the current technologies utilized by individuals and organizations throughout the U.S., and how these technologies can be changed for better use.
+Every GIS degree program is different, but the primary focus of the Master of Geospatial Science program includes using advanced data science and analytics, computer software, drones, and GPS technology to advance civilization and business.

 Different subjects that can contribute to your success in these programs include regional, physical, and human geography, each providing its own contribution to this field as a whole.
 It is your role as a student in this program to maximize the potential of current software to provide accurate and helpful programming for use in the field.